ProtopointLLC/bodybytes-firmware/docs/openwrt.md

 ## 4 — Build

+All commands run from inside `openwrt/` (as set up in §3).

 ```sh
 make defconfig download world
 ```

-First build downloads the MIPS cross-toolchain and all package sources — this takes a while.
+The first build downloads the MIPS cross-toolchain and all package sources — this takes a while.
 Subsequent builds are incremental (`make world` only).

 ### Output